Isturisa 1 mg film coated tablets

 Clinical efficacy and safety

-The efficacy and safety of osilodrostat in patients with Cushing's disease were evaluated in a prospective phase III study (study C2301) that used a randomised withdrawal design.
-The study consisted of a 26-week open-label period of single-arm osilodrostat treatment, followed by an 8-week randomised withdrawal period in which patients were randomised in 1:1 ratio to either osilodrostat or placebo and a subsequent osilodrostat open-label period.
+The study C2301 consisted of a 26-week open-label period of single-arm osilodrostat treatment period, followed by an 8-week double-blind randomised withdrawal period in which patients were randomised in 1:1 ratio to either osilodrostat or placebo and a subsequent osilodrostat 14-week open-label period.

 The eligibility criteria included Cushing's disease (with confirmation of the pituitary source of excess adrenocorticotrophic hormone), and a mean urinary free cortisol (mUFC, derived from three 24-hour urine collections) value greater than 1.5 times the upper limit of normal (ULN) at screening.

 A total of 137 adult patients were enrolled.
-The mean age was 41.2 years, and the majority of patients were female (77%).
+The mean age of the patients was 41.2 years, and the majority were female (77%).
 Seven patients were aged 65 years or older.
 Prior therapy included pituitary surgery in 88% of patients and prior medical therapy in 75% of patients.
-The mean and median baseline mUFC levels were 1006.0 nmol/24 h and 476.4 nmol/24 h, respectively (ULN: 138 nmol/24 h).
+The mean and median baseline mUFC levels were 1006.0 nmol/24 h (7 x ULN) and 476.4 nmol/24 h (3 x ULN), respectively (ULN: 138 nmol/24 h).
 Co-morbidities at baseline included hypertension (67.9% of patients), obesity (29.9%), diabetes mellitus (21.9%) and osteoporosis (27.7%).

 Patients received a starting dose of 2 mg osilodrostat twice daily and the dose could be up-titrated based on individual response and tolerability during an initial 12-week period.
 Patients with no further dose increases during the following 12 weeks and with a mUFC ≤ ULN at week 24 were randomised in a 1:1 ratio at week 26 to receive either osilodrostat or matching placebo for 8 weeks (double-blind randomised withdrawal period), followed by open-label osilodrostat for the remainder of the study.
 At week 26, 71 patients were randomised in a 1:1 ratio to continue receiving osilodrostat (n=36) or to switch to placebo (n=35).
 Patients who were not eligible for randomisation at week 24 (n=47) continued on open-label osilodrostat treatment.
+Nineteen patients discontinued prior to Week 26.
+113 patients completed Week 48 and 106 patients entered the extension phase.
+An additional 8 patients discontinued between Week 48 and week 72.

 The primary objective was to compare the proportion of complete responders at week 34 (the end of the 8-week randomised withdrawal period) between patients randomised to continued active treatment and placebo.
 For the primary endpoint, a complete response was defined as a mUFC value ≤ ULN at week 34.
 Patients whose dose was increased during the randomised withdrawal period or who discontinued randomised treatment were considered non-responders.
-The key secondary endpoint was the complete response rate at week 24.
+The key secondary endpoint was to assess the complete response rate at week 24.
 Patients with dose increases between weeks 12 and 24 and patients with no valid mUFC assessment at week 24 were counted as non-responders for the key secondary endpoint.

-Median mUFC levels decreased to 62.5 nmol/24 h (-84.1% change from baseline, n=125) at week 12, to 75.5 nmol/24 h (-82.3%, n=125) at week 24 and to 63.3 nmol/24 h (-87.9%, n=108) at week 48.
+Median mUFC levels decreased to 62.5 nmol/24 h (-84.1% change from baseline, n=125) at week 12, to 75.5 nmol/24 h (-82.3%, n=125) at week 24 and to 63.3 nmol/24 h (-87.9%, n=108) at week 48 and to 64 nmol/24h ( -86.6%, n=96) at Week 72.

 Table 2 Key results: Phase III study in Cushing's disease patients (study C2301)